 Today my heart is overflowing.
-It was our first morning waking up in the Bahamas and I was brought to tears by the majestic beauty of the wind and waves as I sat on the sea wall looking out at the sunset.
+It was our first morning waking up in the Bahamas and I was brought to tears by the majestic beauty of the wind and waves as I sat on the sea wall looking out at the sunrise.
 God’s favor is nothing short of incredible.
 The past few weeks have been so emotional; filled with so many highs and lows.
 We stayed faithful and reminded ourselves that His promise is always.
 That obedience led to the reward of a quaint oceanfront cottage on the east side of the island.
 It’s been a safe haven for us; a place of solace and unification.
 How blessed we are to call this place “home” for the next 4 days.

 We began our day worshipping along side our brothers and sisters at the Southland Church of God.
 The church is a lively Pentecostal congregation.
 The Word was powerfully given and the worship so incredibly spirit filled.
 If you’ve never lifted your hands to praise in a demonstrative way before, you would in this place.
 No doubt.

 We attended 8am service and were welcomed in as family.
 Our group was warmly introduced to the congregation and Andrew was asked to provide a word of encouragement.
 Proud wife moment if I may say so.
 Short.
 Sweet.
 But so in love with Jesus.
 He represented our group so well and it is my honor to be his wife.